2019 World Rally Championship: Rally Sweden

 Coming into the only snow event in the calendar, Sébastien Ogier was first on the road.
 However, a small mistake caused him stuck in the snowbank and there were no spectators to push him out.
 As a result, Rally2 for the defending world champion.
 On the final stage of the first leg, Jari-Matti Latvala also went wide over a crest.
 By choosing to run under the Rally2 regulation, he reduced his time loss to just ten minutes.
 Teemu Suninen surprisingly put himself on top at the end of Friday, leading from Ott Tänak by 2 seconds but that surprise did not sustain to Saturday.
 Beaching his Fiesta in the morning loop dropped him down to eighth.
 Worse still, in the afternoon loop, he hit a tree and damaged his roll cage, which forced the young Finn to retire from the leg.
 Tänak then took over the rally and comfortably dominated to win his first snow rally in his career with his ninth power stage victory to take maximum points and go into the lead of the championship for the first time in his career.
 Although Esapekka Lappi almost rolled on Friday, he still successfully finished ahead of Thierry Neuville, who made a few mistakes at this weekend, by three seconds.
 Andreas Mikkelsen, who once occupied the second place, completed the rally in fourth in the end after a lucky escape from the snowbank on Saturday.
-From fifth to tenth were Elfyn Evans, Kris Meeke, nine-time world champion Sébastien Loeb, localman Pontus Tidemand, WRC-2 winner Ole Christian Veiby and rally veteran Janne Tuohino.
+From fifth to tenth were Elfyn Evans, Kris Meeke, nine-time world champion Sébastien Loeb, localman Pontus Tidemand, WRC2 winner Ole Christian Veiby and rally veteran Janne Tuohino.

 Rally Guanajuato México

 The high-altitude terrain of Rally Mexico provided difficult conditions for the drivers.
 Teemu Suninen was forced to retire from the rally when he went off the road only a few kilometers into the second stage.
 Andreas Mikkelsen led the rally until he hit a rock and damaged his suspension.
 Teammate Dani Sordo, who was the first time in a World Rally Car this season, suffered an electrical issue as he was fighting for the win.
 Jari-Matti Latvala was running in fourth before retiring with alternator failure.
 Esapekka Lappi got stuck and had to run under Rally2 regulation.
 Kris Meeke had a flat tyre and damaged his suspension, which dropped him from the lead down to fifth place.
 Although Sébastien Ogier had a puncture on the opening stage of leg 2, a red flag caused by his teammate Lappi's off saved his rally and eventually won the event with a power stage victory.
 Ott Tänak, who was first on the road on the first day, finished second, with Elfyn Evans rounding out of the podium.
 Thierry Neuville completed the rally in fourth after Friday's puncture, with Meeke in fifth.
-From sixth to tenth were WRC-2 winner Benito Guerra, eighteen-year-old rising star Marco Bulacia Wilkinson, Latvala, Sordo and local driver Ricardo Triviño.
+From sixth to tenth were WRC2 winner Benito Guerra, eighteen-year-old rising star Marco Bulacia Wilkinson, Latvala, Sordo and local driver Ricardo Triviño.